Prairie Research Institute: History

 Each of the five divisions of the Prairie Research Institute has its own unique history, but there is much shared history, particularly among the Geological, Natural History, and Water Surveys, which have been connected administratively to one another and headquartered at the University of Illinois Urbana-Champaign since the early 20th century.
+This collective history is documented in the State Scientific Surveys Legislative Histories, published in 2024.